Mac OS X Catalina (and later) not supported

-KARMA Software for Mac OS X is not compatible with Catalina (10.15) and will not run.
-KARMA Software is based on the older 32-bit Carbon Mac framework, and Apple has removed all support for 32-bit in their latest OS.
+KARMA Software for Mac OS X is not compatible with Catalina (10.15) and later.
+KARMA Software is based on the older 32-bit Carbon Mac framework, and Apple has removed all support for 32-bit starting with Catalina and moving forwards.
 Therefore, after 18 years of continuous support, Mojave (10.14) is the end of the line for this version of the software.

 There is no option moving forwards for us other than a complete rewrite of the software from the ground up.
-While this is being looked into, we can make no guarantee that it will happen, and even if it does, it will take a year or more.
+While this is currently under progress, there is no definite timeline for release at this time.

-Fortunately, there is a simple solution for people who want to be able to run older software and still move to 10.15 Catalina: VMWare Fusion (or Parallels, although we personally recommend Fusion).
+Fortunately, there is a simple solution for people who want to be able to run older software and still move to 10.15 Catalina (or later): VMWare Fusion (or Parallels, although we personally recommend Fusion).

 VMWare Fusion allows you to create VMs (virtual machines) of earlier Mac OS versions and run them inside a window on your Mac.
 It's especially easy to create VMs of the more recent Mac OS's, since the license does not prohibit it.